 7. Best value for money – Dawn Dish Soap

-Dawn Dish Soap proves that you don’t need a separate product to remove oil and grime from your kitchen cabinets.
+Dawn Dish Soap proved that I don’t need a separate product to remove oil and grime from my kitchen cabinets.
 Dish liquid soaps are among excellent degreasers because they’re effective against grease, whether it’s on dishes or cabinets.

 Dawn makes suds that can hold grease and burned-on dirt.
 Thus, a few drops are powerful enough to take away the said impurities.

 This is what makes Dawn Dish Soap cost-effective.
-Plus, it’s equally effective in cleaning ovens, grill grates and even your outdoor furniture and stainless steel appliances.
+Plus, it’s equally effective in cleaning ovens, grill grates and my outdoor furniture and stainless steel appliances.

-To use, just mix a 1/4 cup of Dawn with one quart of warm water.
+To use, I mixed a 1/4 cup of Dawn with one quart of warm water.
 No need to make the solution bubbly.
 You can then transfer the contents to a bucket or a spray bottle.
 Spray and rub the solution to the cabinet using a cloth.

-Just make sure that you rinse your cabinet thoroughly.
-Otherwise, there is danger that Dawn leaves streak marks.
-Some users find the 7 oz. bottle expensive for a dish soap.
+I then rinsed my cabinet thoroughly because there danger that Dawn leaves streak marks.
+However, I found the 7 oz. bottle expensive for a dish soap.

 What Could Be Improved